TijnBerns/timing_covert_channel/README.md

 # 80211_covert_channel
-This repository contains the code and descriptions of an implementation of a covert channel in the 802.11 header.
+This repository contains the code and descriptions of an implementation of a covert channel based on the time intervals between ping packets.